How to point your domain or subdomain to an external website provider like Wix, Weebly, Shopify, Squarespace

 Websavers Inc

-Why you should not use a proprietary website builder
+3 Reasons why you should not use a proprietary website builder

-2. NO SUPPORT: We’ve got some pretty awesome support around here, but when you move your website to use an external provider we can’t provide help or guidance for anything to do with your website, including pointing the domain to them.
-This guide is the best we can do to help you.
-Should you wish to make use of our top-notch support, we strongly recommend keeping your hosting with us and using WordPress with BeaverBuilder, WooCommerce for e-Commerce, or other WordPress plugins to handle various types of websites, rather than an external website provider that locks you into a proprietary service.
-If you would prefer to drop all Websavers support for the site, read on to learn how to configure your domain or subdomain to point to a proprietary website builder.
-In this article we’re going to be using the generic name “External Provider” to describe whichever of the website builders or online store providers you wish to use.
+SUPER LIMITED SUPPORT: Our Managed Troubleshooting support level becomes very limited as we’re only able to apply our excellent support capabilities to services we host.
+When you move your website to use an external host we can’t provide help or guidance for anything to do with the website itself; we can only support the services that remain with us like DNS or Mail.
+Should you wish to make use of our top-notch support for your website, we strongly recommend keeping your hosting with us and using WordPress with BeaverBuilder, WooCommerce for e-Commerce, or other WordPress plugins to handle various types of websites, rather than an external host that locks you into a proprietary service.

-Part 1: Obtain the correct DNS records
+Part 1: Obtain the correct DNS records from the external host

 Here’s how to do that with some common providers: